lilpatter/CS2-STATS-FETCHER/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue?style=for-the-badge)

 *Overhauling the UI!*
-*At the momement the UI is getting a overhaul. i have attached a screenshot so you can take a look at the progress.*
+*At the momement the UI is getting a overhaul.
+*I have attached a screenshot so you can take a look at the progress.*

 *Updated UI!!*
 *Fixed: Padding, image errors*